The ACT Government has put in place initiatives to provide extra support to Canberrans during these unprecedented times.

 Financial and other support

-If you are unwell, awaiting the results from a COVID-19 test, or are under lockdown, quarantine, isolation, or stay-at-home orders and cannot work, you may be eligible for financial assistance.
+If you are unwell, awaiting the results from a COVID-19 test, in quarantine or isolation and cannot work, you may be eligible for financial assistance.

 The ACT Government is delivering a range of measures to support local business and industry during the COVID-19 pandemic.